Dr Maya von Spreckelsen

 I am an HCPC registered counselling psychologist and a chartered member of the British Psychological Society.
-I offer weekly, one to one, integrative counselling and psychotherapy in short term and long term/open ended contracts.
+I offer weekly, one to one, integrative psychotherapy in short term and long term/open ended contracts.
 I draw from a number of different approaches to inform my practice.
-These include: cognitive behavioural therapy, psychodynamic, systemic and humanistic approaches to therapy.
+These include: cognitive behavioural therapy, psychodynamic, systemic, humanistic and trauma focussed approaches to therapy.
 I utilise both my experience and my training to work together with clients to address their individual issues and needs.
 One of the most important features of my approach is the building of a trusting and collaborative therapeutic relationship, within which clients can explore any difficulties they may be experiencing in a safe and confidential environment.
 If you would like to make contact, please email or call me and we can set up an initial meeting.

 What to expect from the first meeting:

-The initial meeting will involve an assessment whereby I will ask questions about why you have decided to seek counselling and psychotherapy, and what your hopes and goals are from the process.
+The initial meeting will involve an assessment whereby I will ask questions about why you have decided to seek therapy, and what your hopes and goals are from the process.
 We will begin to explore the history of the difficulties you may be experiencing and we would discuss how we could work together therapeutically in future sessions.

 Training, qualifications & experience